nazar-pc/solax-local-api-docs/README.md

 Serial number can apparently be in either `sn` or `SN` fields of the response.

 Serial numbers starting with "SC" and "SQ" appear to be related to EV chargers.
+Serial numbers starting with "SD" appear to be related to Adapter Box.

 `DataEvCharger.txt` contains mapping to decode real-time data from such EV chargers.